luc-vocab/gc/README.md

 Experiences using the device
 ============================

-For many months I had grown convinced that the source fo my issues is an unconscious night-time behavior of my jaw that no one could explain.
+For many months I had grown convinced that the source for my issues is an unconscious night-time behavior of my jaw that no one could explain.
 It seemed obvious to me that if I could detect this and stop it then I would solve my problem.
 To me this has been a very successful project.
 Since I started using the device in April 2013, my symptoms have improved progressively but very noticeably.